pixel

 Lighter swing weight and better floatation

-CoreLess tech simply allows for a lighter swing weight and more refined bottom contours.
-The challenge with removing areas of a wood core and replacing with foam or honey-comb materials is the fact that these materials often just fill up with resin or cause bonding issues.
-This defeats the purpose as resign is much heavier than wood.
-Removing the wood removed some bulk, but we discovered that resin also became more efficient netting us additional weight savings.
-Adjusting the surrounding core profile to structurally compensate and maintain optimal strength/flex ratios was all that was needed.
-Beyond the weight savings, removing the core here was specifically an advantage to advancing the PowderHull shape, because without the molding limitations of wood, we were able to create more refined base contours and reach the performance targets we were offer.
-Combined with MidBite it becomes the perfect blend for a twin backcountry freestyle board.
+CoreLess tech allows for lighter swing weight for a more nimble ride and more refined base contours to maximize float in pow.
+In the past, removing portions of wood core and replacing it with foam or honeycomb materials lead to these materials filling up with resin or causing bonding issues.
+These materials combined with resin defeated the purpose as it was heavier than wood.
+Removing the wood removed some bulk, and using resin without an additional core material allowed us to increase the weight savings.
+Adjusting the structure of the surrounding core profile allowed us to maintain optimal strength/flex ratios.
+Beyond weight savings, removing the wood core allowed us to create the PowderHull shape because without the molding limitations of wood we were able to create a more refined base contour to achieve the performance we were after.
+CoreLess tech combined with MidBite becomes the perfect blend for a backcountry freestyle board.

 Technology Explained :